How Long Should You Wait Between Coats of Polyurethane on Hardwood Floors?

 What Kind of Polyurethane Applicator is Best for Hardwood Flooring?

-We suggest using a lambswool applicator for oil-based polyurethane as it has a remarkable absorption rate and produces an even and smooth finish.
+Lambswool applicator is great for oil-based polyurethane as it has a remarkable absorption rate and produces an even and smooth finish.

-Meanwhile, we recommend using a T-bar applicator for water-based polyurethane because it can spread the water evenly without absorbing it.
+Meanwhile, I recommend using a T-bar applicator for water-based polyurethane because it can spread the water evenly without absorbing it.

 FAQ